 His majesty, the King of Rock and Roll would undoubtedly give a showstopping performance that would have women and men alike swooning at his dulcet tones and characteristic swagger.
 If you get lucky backstage, you might even get invited to his bedroom…

-Presley is one of the most significant cultural figures of the 20th century and this year on the 16th of August, it will be forty years since his death.
+Presley is one of the most significant cultural figures of the 20th century.

 David Bowie was close friends with members of The Rolling Stones for over forty years.
 Bowie and Mick Jagger shared a friendly competitive rivalry during their musical careers; ‘there was competition between us, but it never felt overwhelming,’ said Jagger last year, in a tribute to the late Bowie.
 We’d love to see them play together.